NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 ## Settings

 > <div style="background-color: #FFE0DD; margin: 18px; padding: 8px;">The <b>CRS</b> and <b>coordinate order</b> are independently set for the coordinate capture, zoom to, and multi-zoom to tools.
-Be careful that when setting one of these settings, that you check the rest to make sure that they are set correctly for your needs.</div>
+Be careful when setting one of these settings, that you check the rest to make sure that they are set correctly for your needs.</div>

 ### Capture & Display Settings